adrienchaton/Expressive_WAE_FADER/README.md

 Since we demonstrated the ability of WAE-Fader to generate and control random note samples consistently with each of its attribute subsets, we further explore the potential expressivity enabled when continuously mixing the learned *fader* style variables.
 We could for instance consider some Pizzimolo as *0.5 Pizzicato-secco + 0.5 Tremolo* or Clariolin as *0.5 Clarinet + 0.5 Violin* or .. ?? ☆ﾟ.*･｡ﾟ

 ♪ **{WAE-Fader ☉ MCNN} waveform synthesis**

+We give feed-forward inversions to waveform with MCNN (real-time capable) to allow for individual listening and evaluation of the audio quality we achieve in this setting.
+The MCNN directly inverts from the Mel-frequencies, however, the results are perfectible and we currently work on improved waveform modelling for real-time high-quality sound synthesis.
+This will ultimately be used for the plugin development, so that it runs real-time with GPU.

 ## ✿ Upcoming